greenheartgames/greenworks/docs/build-instructions-nwjs.md

 # generate the building files
 nw-gyp configure --target=<0.10.5 or other nw version> --arch=<x64 or ia32>

-# If you have an error stating requiure('nan') fails then do a local.
+# If you have an error stating that require('nan') fails, then do a local.
 npm install nan

 # build Greenworks